 Q: I am a student at another school and I would like to take a course at MCC while I am home for the summer or an online course.
 May I still take courses at MCC?

 Yes, you may take courses at MCC.
 You should contact your academic advisor at your school to receive approval to ensure the course will meet the requirements of your program.
-You may then register for any course at MCC as long as you meet any prerequisite for the course you wish to take.
+After completing an MCC admissions application and receiving your acceptance information, you may then register for any course at MCC as long as you meet any prerequisite for the course you wish to take.